 Latin: Passiflora caerulea

 The passion flower is a twining vine originally from Argentina, Brasil and Peru.
-The dark and beautiful leaves can be evergreen in some climates.
+The dark, beautiful leaves can be evergreen in some climates.
 Planted in the ground it can reach 7 - 12 metres in height.
-The spectacular flowers on the younger shoots come in white, red, or lilac from May to September or even later after very cold winters (July - October).
+The spectacular flowers on the younger shoots come in white, red, or lilac from May to September (or even later after very cold winters... so, July - October).
 The flowers are open only by day.
-Spanish priests have compared the shape of the flowers with Christian Symbols: 10 petals for 10 Apostles, the stamen ring as the crown of thorns, 5 filaments as 5 wounds, and 3 stigmas as the nails (2 for hands, 1 for feet).
-The fruits of passiflora caerula have the size of an egg but are not edible.
+The Spanish priests compared the shape of the flowers with Christ's martyrdom: 10 petals as 10 Apostles, the stamen ring as the crown of thorns, 5 filaments as 5 wounds, and the 3 stigmas as the nails (2 for hands, 1 for feet).
+The fruit of passiflora caerula are the size of a chicken egg but not edible.
 Heavy pruning is necessary in early spring.